Criador-Horarios/Criador-Horarios/README.md

 - [X] Add help button/animation
 - [x] Choose colors only when selecting the course
 - [X] Disable clear and export schedule buttons when unable to use them
-- [ ] When building, show maintenance page -> get better page
+- [X] When building, show maintenance page (downtime is almost 0)
+- [ ] Add tooltip to filter buttons

 ## Bugs